hybridflux/SparkOnSpot/README.md

 ## General Approach

-This approach applies to several scenarios, regardless of the workload and Azure service used.
+We chose this approach to detect and compensate the  eviction of Spot VMs for our first project, and it could also apply to several other scenarios - regardless of the workload and Azure service used.

 ### Eviction Detection